 “On leaving the course we were all encouraged to call if we had any problems grooming which I thought was an added touch, it showed the College actually did care about its students and the well-being of the animals we would be working with.
 Since I left the College in July 2015 I have set up my own business; Petchase Dog Grooming and Walking Services based in Sandy.
 It has gone from strength to strength, so much so that we now have three people on the team!
 It was very daunting going out on my own and I must admit the first dog I did without encouragement of the teachers was rather scary… however, it is amazing how much knowledge you are taught and when the time comes you can put it into practice”.

 Level 2 Certificate for Dog Grooming Assistants (2015)

 Level 3 Certificate in Introductory Dog Grooming (2015)

-You may wish to go on to study the Level 3 Diploma for Professional Dog stylists and/or the Higher Diploma in Dog Grooming.
+You may also wish to continue further study on the Level 3 Diploma for Professional Dog Stylists and/or the Higher Diploma in Dog Grooming.
 Further information can be found on the Pet Industry Federation website.